 Further expansion of the area and a desire to use the track without interuptions prompted more changes in 1991.

 Further small alterations have been made to the track since then with the hairpin being removed and the fangio chicane being implemented and some profile changes to other sections of the track.
+See below for how these configurations have changed the shape of the track from its humble beginnings.

 Information courtesy various sources